 He will tell you he works for a prestigious firm, one that helps him be more than just a resident in his community.
 As evidence of that, he’s treasurer of the Anderson High School Football Alumni Association and the Greater Cincinnati Tall Stacks Festival.

-Though Perry now lives in McKinney, Texas with his wife Christi, Ohio has not lost its allure.
-His son Chandler (21) is a gunsmith in Cincinnati and his daughter Johanna (19) is attending The Ohio State University.
+Though the years, Ohio has not lost its allure.
+His son Chandler is a CNC Programmer in Cincinnati, and his daughter Johanna is a registered dental hygienist in Columbus.
 He’s a home brewer – by all accounts, quite an accomplished one.
 His favorite recipe is a pale ale he calls JMO Ale.
 It’s named after his great-great-grandfather, John Meredith Owen, who came to America in 1851 and settled in Youngstown, of all places.

 Perry serves as the firm’s Chief Financial Officer and Director of Administration, which consists of oversight of the firm’s finances, including ancillary businesses, and responsibility for all office facilities.
 Perry started his professional career in public accounting over 20 years ago with the Columbus office of the accounting firm Ernst & Young.
 He then left public accounting to work for First Community Village, the nation’s first continuing care retirement community, as its controller and then its CFO.
 Prior to joining Graydon, Perry moved to Cincinnati with his family and re-entered public accounting as an Audit Manager for PricewaterhouseCoopers and then transitioned to the administrative side of the firm becoming a Portfolio Manager.